 It looked at one point as if Farah may not even make the podium but he bravely challenged up the inside in the straight and managed to overhaul two of his rivals.

 But Edris kept going strongly and triumphed in 13mins 32.79secs, with Farah second in 13:33:22 and Paul Chelimo of the United States third.

-An emotional Farah collapsed on the track after the race but recovered and told the BBC in a trackside interview: “I gave 110 per cent, I don’t think there was anything more I could have done.
+An emotional Farah collapsed on the track after the race but recovered and accepted his defeat in magnanimous fashion.